 Introduction:

-Zoom Player Professional is a smart DVD Front-End.
+Zoom Player is a smart DVD Front-End.
 It can play DVDs from your DVD drive or from your Hard Disk as long as there are DVD Audio and Video decoders installed on your system.

 Obtaining the Decoders: